Metastruct/talon_gmod/README.md

      If talon is running it will autoreload and install dependencies.

  6. Restart talon voice.
 It should automatically find GMod. (possibly optional).
- 7. Subscribe to the [workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=TODO) for command support.
+ 7. Subscribe to the [workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=TODO) for improved command support.
 (TODO/Optional).
 For now see [below](#for-servers--singleplayer--listen-server-users).
  8. Make sure `garrysmod/cfg/talon.cfg` exists.
 This is used by ingame lua code to see if you have talon.
 The file can be empty.
  9. Begin using voice commands!
 See examples below.
 For example, say `toggle flashlight`